We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 For high-speed charging with the DOCK or DOCK Express, use the native USB port on your MacBook, left uncovered by the LandingZone.

-Confirm that you properly inserted the MacBook Air’s MagSafe power adapter into the LandingZone.
+Please confirm that you properly inserted the MacBook's MagSafe or MagSafe 2 power connector into the LandingZone's MagSafe Slot.

-No. Only the Magsafe or MagSafe 2 power connector created by Apple can charge your MacBook.
-Taking this into consideration, the LandingZone is designed with a MagSafe Slot so you can use your MagSafe (1.0 PRO) or MagSafe 2 (DOCK, DOCK Express, 2.0 PRO, 2.0 LITE) while you are docked.
+Only Apple's Magsafe or MagSafe 2 power connector can charge your MacBook.
+Taking this into consideration, all LandingZone models are designed with a MagSafe Slot so you can use your MagSafe (1.0 PRO) or MagSafe 2 (DOCK, DOCK Express, 2.0 PRO, 2.0 LITE) power adapter to charge your MacBook while docked to the LandingZone.

 In Mac OS X, your MAC (Media Access Control) address is defined by the hardware of each Ethernet port.
 The MAC address is sometimes also called the Ethernet Hardware Address (EHA).
 To get to the right area of your computer, select System Preferences then Network.